What is Film?

 Film at Trinity

-A film outlining the strands students can take as part of studying Film at Trinity College.
+A presentation outlining the strands students can take as part of studying Film at Trinity College Dublin.

 AwardsB.A.
 Honours Bachelor Degree (NFQ Level 8)